Philips Tobrouk Table Lamp

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but preferably a small one.

 Manufacturer: Philips, Turnhout, Leuven, Belgium.

 Other versions: Made in several colours and a few versions.
 The version of 38 cm (14.96”) high is made with two light bulbs inside, one in the base and one in the top of the lamp.
 It was made in the 1960s and 1970s.
 The design is slightly different.
 Later in the 1970s, early 80s they also made a this table lamp.
 It was also produced with a fluorescent light bulb; the Tobrouk – PL with an 11 watt bulb.

-Jean-Paul Emonds-Alt was a Belgian designer, sculptor, and painter born in Etterbeek near Brussels in 1928 and died on 13 August 2014.
-He studied sculpture at the National School of Architecture and Decorative Arts (Ter Kameren – La Cambre) in Brussels, in the studio of Oscar Jespers, of which he later became assistant.
+Jean-Paul Emonds-Alt was a Belgian designer, sculptor, and painter born in Etterbeek near Brussels in 1928.
+He died on 13 August 2014 at the age of 86.
+Emonds-Alt studied sculpture at the National School of Architecture and Decorative Arts (Ter Kameren – La Cambre) in Brussels, in the studio of Oscar Jespers, of which he later became assistant.

 From 1964 onwards he devoted himself mainly to design, focusing on the shape of industrial products such as this table lamp he designed for Philips.
 He has been repeatedly honored for his work.